ArteInfoRM/tec_datacleaning/Readme.md

 ## Installation

-1. Upload the `tec_datacleanig` module folder to your PrestaShop `modules/` directory.
+1. Upload the `tec_datacleaning` module folder to your PrestaShop `modules/` directory.
 2. Install the module from the PrestaShop Back Office (Modules -> Module Manager).
 3. Open the module configuration page and review the pre-selected tables.
 Adjust the `batch_size` and the number of months to keep as needed.